ShellRechargeSolutionsEU/ocpp/README.md

 It may be split off to enjoy retirement in its own little project on the next major version.

-### Changes compared to version 4.x
+### Changes in 6.0.0 compared to version 4.x

 This library had been stable for a few years between 2014 and 2017, with 4.x.x version numbers, supporting OCPP-S 1.2 and 1.5, and OCPP-J 1.5, but not 1.6.
-Now that 1.6 support has been added, many wildly incompatible changes to the library interface were made while we were at it.
+Now that 1.6 support has been added with version 6.0.0, many wildly incompatible changes to the library interface were made while we were at it.
 The most important ones to be aware of when porting older code:

  - The `CentralSystem` and `ChargePoint` traits were renamed to `SyncCentralSystem` and `SyncChargePoint`.
 The names `CentralSystem` and